CHILab1/DNN-parser/README.md

 <br><br>The following sections will describe the organisation of the json to be submitted to the parser, as well as a summary of the codes describing each layer.

 # Download
-Parser execuble can be download from
+Parser execuble can be download from from [cloud](https://cloud.unipa.it/index.php/s/XXG9fntDVrdkJvR)

 ## Json structure